For more info about the films below click here IMDB

 One night while watching the movie “Tootsie” ( Dustin Hoffman who is a struggling actor disguises himself as a woman to get acting jobs) Yeager hatched his brilliant idea to become Jimi Hendrix’s Son “Jimmy’s Story”.

-The rise to fame as Hendrix’s illegitimate son was a success; Yeager was featured on television news shows, appearing in psychedelic garb, mumbling as if on drugs, and filming the whole facade for his film Jimmy’s Story.
+The rise to fame as Hendrix’s illegitimate son was a success; Yeager was featured on television news shows, appearing in psychedelic garb, filming the whole facade for his film Jimmy’s Story.

 Years of filming and over 200 hours of footage was compiled.
 From 1997 until 2003 Yeager spent many years editing over 6 different versions of the film.
 Jimmy’s Story was finally completed in 2003.